Find me recently at:

-Avital Norman Nathman is a former teacher and lifelong learner turned freelance writer.
-Her work, which places a feminist lens on a variety of topics, including motherhood, maternal health, gender, and reproductive rights, has been featured in Bitch magazine, Bamboo Family Magazine, Every Mother Counts, Kveller, The New York Times, CNN, HLNtv.com, RH Reality Check, Offbeat Mama, and more.
+Avital Norman Nathman is a former teacher, lifelong learner, and freelance writer.
+Her work, which places a feminist lens on a variety of topics, including motherhood, maternal health, gender, and reproductive rights, has been featured in Bitch magazine, Cosmopolitan, Redbook, Every Mother Counts, Kveller, The New York Times, CNN, HLNtv.com, RH Reality Check, Offbeat Mama, and more.

-While teaching high school social studies for a number of years, Norman Nathman completed her Masters thesis at Wesleyan University, with a concentration in Women’s Studies.
+While teaching high school social studies for a number of years, Avital completed her Masters thesis at Wesleyan University, with a concentration in Women’s Studies.
 Her thesis, which focused on the status of feminism in the lives of women in their twenties, only fueled her interest in investigating and commenting on the role of feminism for women in other aspects of their lives, including motherhood.